Global matrix factorizations

-\begin{cor} As a corollary of the above calculations and Corollary 1.24 of \cite{Orlov}, we conclude that when the critical locus of $W$ is proper, the category $\Inj(X,W)$ is dg affine, proper, and homologically smooth as a differential $\ZZ/2\ZZ$-graded category \cite{KKP}. \end{cor}
+\begin{cor} By the above calculations and Corollary 1.24 of \cite{Orlov}, we conclude that when the critical locus of $W$ is proper, the category $\Inj(X,W)$ is dg affine, proper, and homologically smooth as a differential $\ZZ/2\ZZ$-graded category \cite{KKP}. \end{cor}

+\begin{proof} The identity functor corresponds to the diagonal curved sheaf, which is compact.
+Therefore the identity functor is a compact object in the endofunctor category $\RHom_{\c}(\Inj(X,W),\Inj(X,W))$, so $\Inj(X,W)$ is homologically smooth. \end{proof}

 \begin{lem} With the same assumptions as the previous corollary, we have the following result \end{lem}

 \begin{proof} Both $\Inj(X_1,W_1)$ and $\Inj(X_2,W_2)$ are equivalent to $\widehat{A}$ and $\widehat{B}$, where $A$ and $B$ are smooth and proper dg algebras.
 What we need to know is that if $M$ is an $A\otimes B^{\op}$-module such that for any perfect $A$-module $P$, in particular $A$ itself, $P\otimes M$ is perfect as a $B$-module, then $M$ is perfect.
 This follows immediately from the following well-known lemma, see e.g. Proposition 3.4 of \cite{Shklyarov}. \end{proof}